hb9kns/NEMO/NEMO/static/howtos/users.md

 the detailed view popping up when clicking its body (they remain in the database, but will neither show up nor interfere with other reservations).

+There are some special "tools" for use by the team (announcement, planning etc).
+Specifically, the `_no-tool_` is preselected in some views.
+It has a reservation limit of 1 minute, therefore any reservation attempt by normal users for this tool will fail with a warning.
+Please remember to always click the name of the tool to be reserved before making a reservation in the calendar pane!

 ## Tool control

 The [Tool control][toolcontrol] also consists of two panes, the left one